 The University of Pennsylvania Health System needed training and workflow integration across a broad spectrum of Epic applications.
-Mediant Health Resources developed and executed a project plan that included curriculum and training protocols to meet the organization’s specific needs.
-Current feedback is overwhelmingly positive with nearly 100% satisfaction across key metrics at the close of the pilot phase of the program.
+Beginning in November 2015, Mediant Health Resources has developed and executed an ongoing project plan that includes curriculum and training protocols to meet the organization’s specific needs.
+Current feedback is overwhelmingly positive, with nearly 100% satisfaction across key metrics at the close of the pilot phase of the program.

-Perelman searched for a partner who could provide consultants with expertise and experience across a wide number of Epic applications.
-This criteria led them to Mediant Health Resources.
-Mediant was able to leverage numerous veteran consultants, many of whom were coming from recently completed implementation assignments, in order to meet the health system’s goals.
+UPHS searched for a partner that could provide consultants with expertise and experience across a wide number of Epic applications, and these criteria led UPHS to Mediant Health Resources.
+Mediant has been able to leverage numerous veteran consultants, many of whom are coming from recently completed implementation assignments, in order to meet the health system’s goals.

-Perelman’s project was executed in stages, beginning with a pilot phase.
-During this stage, Mediant trained 700 providers and the clinical support staff across thirteen divisions within the Department of Medicine.
-Mediant began this process by shadowing providers and assessing their pain points.
-Armed with a detailed understanding of Perelman’s struggles, Mediant developed a plan customized to meet the exact needs of the organization.
+The UPHS project is being executed in stages, beginning with a pilot phase.
+During this initial stage, Mediant trained 700 providers and the clinical support staff across 13 divisions within the Department of Medicine.
+Mediant began the process by shadowing providers and assessing their pain points.
+Armed with a detailed understanding of its struggles, Mediant developed a plan customized to meet the exact needs of the organization.

-Mediant consultants created in-depth workshop curricula and designed training topics to be delivered during on-the-job support.
+Mediant consultants created in-depth workshop curricula and designed discussion points to be delivered during on-the-job support.
 Next, Mediant scheduled, taught, and tracked a series of training workshops tailored to providers and clinical support members.
-Finally, Mediant’s consultants provided shoulder-to-shoulder support for Perelman’s staff, including tip sheets for all salient topics, ensuring that all personnel were able to integrate learned skills into their day to day routine.
+Finally, Mediant’s consultants provided shoulder-to-shoulder support for UPHS staff, including tip sheets for all salient topics, ensuring that all personnel were able to integrate learned skills into their day-to-day routine.

 The project is finishing the pilot phase and beginning expansion into other areas within the organization.
-Clearly, Mediant Health Resources’ experience, knowledge, and tools properly framed the project and supported its successful adoption on time and within budget.
-Mediant further distinguished themselves with their responsiveness to various needs and knowledgeable resources.
+Clearly, Mediant Health Resources’ experience, knowledge, and tools have properly framed the project and are supporting its successful adoption, staying on time and within budget.
+Mediant has further distinguished itself with responsiveness to various needs and knowledgeable resources.

-Finally, Mediant took a flexible, client-centric approach to billing by invoicing Perelman a flat monthly rate.
-This allowed Perelman to avoid fluctuating monthly costs and made the project easier to manage.
+Finally, Mediant has taken a flexible, client-centric approach to billing by invoicing UPHS a flat monthly rate.
+This avoids fluctuating monthly costs and makes the project easier to manage.